Categories

 Cromford

 Although there aren’t a vast amount of shops, the sheer quality of a couple of gems makes Cromford a great destination for a beautifully festive day out (particularly if the thought of a busy high street is not your idea of fun).
 There’s obviously the iconic Scarthin Books (read more here) and recently opened nearby is Little Bow by My Painting Shed (previously Bow in Matlock), where you can expect a carefully curated selection of gorgeous gifts.
-There’s also much festiveness happening in the Cromford Mills courtyard, including Christmas markets, live music, Christmas trees, see more here.
+There’s usually lovely festive events in the Cromford Mills courtyard.

 Festive Day Out in Amber Valley